What are the uses of a business valuation?

 - Invested capital business valuation of a Midwest based medical imaging (MRI) company as part of an acquisition

 - Stock valuation of a New York based talent agency which represents well known classical artists, instrumentalists and orchestras

 - Business valuations of several of the nation's largest branded food products companies

 - Valuation of the common and preferred stock of a specialty chemicals company in Texas

 - Common stock valuation of a Northern Europe domiciled metals business as part of a cross border tax strategy

-including: oval tracks, drag strips, road courses, test facilities, asphalt paved tracks and DIRT tracks
+- Business valuations of numerous automobile racing facilities (see: auto racetrack valuations) across the country, including: NASCAR oval tracks, drag strips, road courses, test facilities, asphalt paved tracks and DIRT tracks

 - Business valuation for a manufacturer of specialty power generators as part of its planning for potential sale